Ro Allen: Personal life

 Allen identifies as gender diverse.
 Allen has said that they are comfortable when people address them using male pronouns, as they are "very relaxed" about how people gender them.
-Allen officially changed their name from Rowena to their preferred more gender neutral Ro in 2018.

 Allen is a member of the Uniting Church.
 They came out at a Christian youth convention at the age of 20.
 While they were publicly praised their mentor for being supportive and telling them they didn't need to choose between their faith and their sexuality, Allen has criticised an earlier experience at a friend's Pentecostal Church where ministers attempted conversion therapy.
 Allen has described such therapy as "unbelievably dangerous".

-Upon their appointment as Victoria's Gender and Sexuality Commissioner, Allen discussed past incidents of assault and occasions they have received hate mail, including an elderly woman hitting them with a handbag in a women's toilet after mistaking Allen for a man, a man assaulting them in the street, and receiving a card containing cut-out letters spelling "devil child" following the birth of their daughter.
+Upon their appointment as Victoria's Gender and Sexuality Commissioner, Allen discussed past incidents of assault and occasions they have received hate mail, including an elderly woman hitting them with a handbag in a women's toilet after mistaking Allen for a man, a man assaulting them in the street, and receiving a card containing cut-out letters spelling "devil child" following the birth of their child.
 Allen has said such experiences have made them stronger and more determined in their work to ensure others don't have to experience such bigotry.

-Allen resided in Violet Town with their partner Kaye Bradshaw and their daughter Alex Bradshaw-Allen, before they moved to Melbourne in 2016.
+Allen resided in Violet Town before they moved to Melbourne in 2016.
 They have also lived in Shepparton and Glen Waverley.
-Bradshaw and Allen took part in a public commitment ceremony at a rally calling for equal rights for gay people in Shepparton in 2014, prior to the legalisation of same-sex marriage in Australia in 2017.
-In October 2017, Allen, Bradshaw and Bradshaw-Allen attended a marriage equality rally in Melbourne to promote the "Yes" campaign for the Australian Marriage Law Postal Survey, where Bradshaw-Allen, then aged 9, addressed the crowd to support her parents.
+Allen and their partner took part in a public commitment ceremony at a rally calling for equal rights for gay people in Shepparton in 2014, prior to the legalisation of same-sex marriage in Australia in 2017.
+In October 2017, Allen attended a marriage equality rally in Melbourne to promote the "Yes" campaign for the Australian Marriage Law Postal Survey.